People have been left 'haunted' after learning Humpty Dumpty isn't an egg.

 Humpty Dumpty was first characterized as an egg in Lewis Carroll’s ‘Through the Looking Glass.’
 Credit: Alamy

-It’s been proposed that the nursery rhyme tells the story of King Richard III and his defeat at the Battle of Bosworth Field in 1485, reports the Mirror.
+Some believe the nursery rhyme follows King Richard III’s defeat at the Battle of Bosworth Field in 1485, per the Mirror.

-But this isn’t the only theory about Humpty.
+But this is just one of the theories about Humpty.

 Several war historians say that Humpty Dumpty was not an egg, nor a man, but a canon!

-When author Holly Bourne took to X (formerly Twitter) and began asking for further information, Jane Etheridge, Vice Chair of the Federation of Children’s Book Groups, responded: “It’s believed to be Roundhead propaganda about a Royalist cannon.
+When author Holly Bourne took to X (formerly Twitter) and asked for further information, Jane Etheridge, Vice Chair of the Federation of Children’s Book Groups, responded: “It’s believed to be Roundhead propaganda about a Royalist cannon.
 [His] first appearance as an egg was in ‘Through the Looking Glass.'”

-While it seems there’s no one origin story for Humpty Dumpty, one thing for certain is that the character wasn’t always the egg we’ve always presumed him to be.
+While it seems there’s no single origin story for Humpty, one thing for certain is that the character wasn’t always the egg we’ve always presumed it to be.

 Related Article: Dark Meaning Behind Children’s Song ‘It’s Raining, It’s Pouring’ Leaves People ‘Traumatized’